BlackGoldTitan/DATAVIA/README.md

 ## 📖 Overview

-**CRCRECOVER** is a high-performance C++ tool for disk sector data integrity verification and recovery.
+**DATAVIA** is a high-performance C++ tool for disk sector data integrity verification and recovery.
 It provides comprehensive solutions for:

 - 🔍 **Data Integrity Verification** - Generate and verify CRC32 checksums for disk sectors
 - 🚀 **High-Performance Processing** - Parallel processing with continuous read operations